Current PMI Standards Projects

-PMI is currently in the process of developing the PMBOK® Guide—Sixth Edition.
-The PMBOK® Guide is the leading global standard for project management.
-The PMBOK® Guide contains the processes that project management experts agree are necessary for most projects in most environments.
-The PMBOK® Guide reflects the evolving knowledge within the profession.
+We are currently in the process of developing A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Sixth Edition.
+The PMBOK® Guide reflects evolving knowledge within the profession and is the leading global standard for project management.
+It addresses the processes that project management experts agree are necessary for most projects in most environments.
 Processes are presented by Process Group and Knowledge Area.

 The PMBOK® Guide has contributed significantly to the advancement of the project management profession worldwide by championing a common lexicon and disseminating generally accepted project management knowledge and practice.

 We expect to publish the sixth edition in Q1 2017.
 Cyndi Dionisio, project chair, is leading the effort.

 The Standard for Program Management – Fourth Edition

 For more information, please contact Chenai Maguwah, PMI standards specialist, at Chenai.Maguwah@pmi.org.